 Teenage girl shot near elementary school in North Baltimore, police say

-BALTIMORE - A teenage girl was shot Wednesday evening in North Baltimore.
+BALTIMORE -- A teenage girl is in critical condition at a local hospital after she was shot in North Baltimore on Wednesday.

-Police responded to the scene in the 800 block of 43rd Street.
+Someone flagged down an officer around 6:15 p.m. and directed him to the 800 block of 43rd Street, which is where he found the injured teen.

 "We shouldn't just get mad at the police or attorneys or judges, but really we need to get mad at ourselves as a community," Scott said.